avitase/libgravix2/docsrc/theory.md

      v = \sqrt{\dot\phi^2 + (\dot\lambda \, \cos \phi)^2} \,.
  \f]

-Typically, missiles are launched at the rim of a planet, where <em>rim</em> refers to a small circle centered at the given planet.
+Typically, missiles are launched at the rim of a planet, where _rim_ refers to a small circle centered at the given planet.
 The velocity vector of a missile launched at a distance \f$\sigma\f$ to \f$(\phi, \lambda)\f$ is given by
 \f[
     \vec v = v \, \boldsymbol{R}_{\phi, \lambda} \begin{pmatrix}